What Is a Virtual Machine (VM)?

 What types of virtual machines are there?

 The majority of virtual machines come in two types.
-One is the systematic virtual machine that functions as its own operating system to be installed on any device.
+One is the systematic VM that functions as its own operating system to be installed on any device.

 The perks of these environments are helpful for many fields.
-But they are especially beneficial for programmers and coders due to their ability to mimic and run Linux OS software systems and virtual machine language (Python, Java, etc.) on other systems, including Windows or Apple iOS.
+But they are especially beneficial for programmers and coders due to their ability to mimic and run Linux OS software systems and VM language (Python, Java, etc.) on other systems, including Windows or Apple iOS.

 Why use a virtual machine?